 - HIPAA (Health Insurance Portability & Accountability Act)

-3 Privacy Laws parents should be aware of (in simple terms from tech.ed.gov):
+3 Privacy Laws teachers should be aware of (in simple terms from tech.ed.gov):

 - FERPA is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds from the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children’s education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.

 - PPRA is intended to protect the rights of parents and students in two ways: